 Be sure to let your provider know if you have a history of viral infections such as cold sores, fever blisters, or facial warts, as well as if you have undergone any prior treatments such as laser resurfacing or Accutane.

 Light or superficial chemical peels target the uppermost layers of skin.
 These peels use glycolic acid, AHAs, salicylic acid, or citric acid to remove the top layer of skin.
 They are designed to treat discoloration, fine lines, and acne to reveal brighter, fresher skin.
 There is minimal recovery time required from a light chemical peel than other peels.
 Vi Peels, Vitalize Peels and Jessner’s peels are offered at MI Skin Dermatology.

 Trichloroacetic acid or TCA Peels are usually medium depth peels that can penetrate to the upper dermis.
-TCA peels are available in varying strengths and can be combined with superficial peels allowing Dr. Isaac to perform light, medium or deep chemical peels, depending on your needs and skincare goals.
+TCA peels are available in varying strengths and can be combined with superficial peels allowing Dr. Isaac or Dr. Yanes to perform light, medium or deep chemical peels, depending on your needs and skincare goals.
 Since TCA peels penetrate more deeply into the skin, recovery time is typically seven to ten days for medium-strength chemical peels.
 Deeper penetration of the chemical peel to the dermis allows for treatment of scars and deeper wrinkles in addition to improving texture and pigmentation concerns.

 TCA Peels are used to improve:

 MI Skin Dermatology offers TCA peels in varying strengths to suit your needs and achieve your skincare goals.
 Depending on the strength of the treatment, you may experience a stinging or burning sensation during the treatment, but this is temporary, and discomfort is minimal.
 Recovery time varies depending on the strength of the chemical peel, but results are visible within a few days.
 TCA Peels can be performed every three to twelve months.